MicrosoftDocs/SupportArticles-docs/support/windows-server/system-management-components/troubleshoot-wmi-high-cpu-issues.md

 ms.custom: sap:wmi, csstroubleshoot
 ms.technology: windows-client-system-management-components
 ---
-# Troubleshoot WMI high CPU issues
+# Troubleshoot WMI high CPU usage issues

-This article covers how to diagnose Windows Management Instrumentation (WMI) high CPU issues on any Windows operating system.
+This article covers how to diagnose Windows Management Instrumentation (WMI) high CPU usage issues on any Windows operating system.

 ## Identify the problem

-In most scenarios, the CPU is consumed by the *WmiPrvse.exe* process, and there are few instances where *svchost.exe* hosting the WMI service (Winmgmt) is consuming high CPU.
+In most scenarios, the CPU is consumed by the *WmiPrvse.exe* process, and there are a few instances where *svchost.exe* hosting the WMI service (Winmgmt) is consuming high CPU usage.

-### Review Task Manager's Processes pane or Details pane to identify the exact process
+### Review the Task Manager's Processes pane or Details pane to identify the exact process

 Identify if the process is *WmiPrvse.exe* or *svchost.exe* (hosting the WMI service Winmgmt), and identify the process ID.

 > [!NOTE]
 > You may have to manually add the **PID** column to view the process ID of all the processes in Task Manager.

 Here's an example.
-Go to **Task manager** > **Details**, then sort by **Name** and locate the *WmiPrvse.exe* process that's consuming high CPU.
+Go to **Task manager** > **Details**, then sort by **Name** and locate the *WmiPrvse.exe* process that's consuming high CPU usage.
 Make a note of the process ID (PID).

-This screenshot shows multiple instances of **WMI Provider Host** (the *WmiPrvse.exe* process) active, and its CPU utilization.
+This screenshot shows multiple instances of **WMI Provider Host** (the *WmiPrvse.exe* process) as active and its CPU utilization.

 :::image type="content" source="media/troubleshoot-wmi-high-cpu-issues/task-manager-processes.png" alt-text="Screenshot shows the process via task manager.":::